JGCRI/gcam-doc/demand_energy.md

 Where $$EFW$$ is energy-for-water, $$s$$ is sector, $$p$$ is process, $$W$$ is water flow volume, and $$EI$$ is energy intensity.
 The energy intensity values for each process and sector were shown in the table above, and the water flow volumes are generally determined in [GCAM water demand](demand_water.html).

-Non-renewable groundwater pumping energy intensity is estimated in Superwell for any well *i* according to the following equations, reproduced from [superwell.R](https://github.com/JGCRI/superwell/blob/master/R/superwell.R):
+Non-renewable groundwater pumping energy intensity is estimated in Superwell [(Niazi et al., 2025)](demand_energy.html#niazi2025) for any well *i* according to the following equations, reproduced from [superwell.R](https://github.com/JGCRI/superwell/blob/master/R/superwell.R):

 $$
 Power_{i}=\frac{SpecificWeight*TotalHead_{i}*WellYield_{i}}{PumpEfficiency*WattsPerKW}